krn65/mpvd/README.md

 # mpvd (Mozilla Products Vulnerability Dataset)

 ### Update
-- The following information is up-to-date as of December 05, 2023.
+- The following information is up-to-date as of January 01, 2024.
 - The data will be updated periodically to account for new vulnerabilities provided in security advisories for updates to Mozilla products.

 ### Disclaimer